andypayne/dev_cheatsheet/readme.md

 - `g*` and `g#` to search forward/backward
 - `gf` to open the file under the cursor
 - `g]` to jump to a tag definition
+- `:dj /foo` to jump to the definition of a class or function matching the pattern `foo`.
+See `set define` for the specification of a definition.

 ### Go to matching brace